-FBE and KLWA deployed a buoy with six Onset HOBO® U-26 dissolved oxygen and temperature loggers at 2, 6, 8, 10, 12, and 42 meters below the surface at the upper basin, as well as one Onset HOBO® U-26 dissolved oxygen and temperature logger and one Onset HOBO® U-24 conductivity logger at 2 meters below the surface at the lower basin (all recording at 30-minute intervals from May to November).
+FBE and KLWA deployed a buoy with six Onset HOBO® U-26 dissolved oxygen and temperature loggers at 2, 6, 8, 10, 12, and 42 meters below the surface at the upper basin (all recording at 30-minute intervals from May to November).
 These depths equate to critical layers in the water column, which becomes thermally stratified in summer at the upper basin.

-Onset HOBO® temperature pendants were also deployed at 4, 14, 19, 25, 30, 35, and 40 meters below the surface at the upper basin and at 1 meter below the surface at the lower basin, recording temperature at 15-minute intervals continuously year-round (pendants were left over winter at 2, 4, 6, 10, 19, 30, and 40 meters below the surface at the upper basin and at 2 meters below the surface at the lower basin).
+Onset HOBO® temperature pendants were also deployed at 4, 14, 19, 25, 30, 35, and 40 meters below the surface at the upper basin, recording temperature at 15-minute intervals continuously year-round (pendants were left over winter at 2, 4, 6, 10, 19, 30, and 40 meters below the surface at the upper basin).